Bodmer/TFT_eFX/README.md

 A template graphics extension library for TFT_eSPI.

-Extra graphics functions can be added to this library to suit you projects.
+Extra graphics functions can be added to this library to suit your projects.
 At the moment it has a function to draw curves and a simple myGraphicsFunction(x, y, color) example function that draws a 3x3 pixel block of the specified color centered on x,y

 See the TFT_eFX_Your_Function example to get the general idea.